pfq/PFQ/user/libpcap/README.md

 This implementation of pcap library is extended to support PFQ sockets.
 By default the library makes use of AF\_PACKET sockets.
-Only only when a special device name is provided the PFQ acceleration takes place.
+Only only when a special device name is provided (prefixed with the string pfq) the PFQ acceleration takes place.

-For applications that do not admit arbitrary names for devices, it is possible to trigger the PFQ acceleration by specifying one of the environment variables described in the table below.
+For applications that do not allow arbitrary names for devices, it is possible to trigger the PFQ acceleration by specifying one of the environment variables described in the table below.